 There is a wealth of research and use-cases in the field of artificial intelligence in financial services.
 Risk Assessment, Forecasting, Data Management, Automation, and hundreds of other yet-to-be-discovered use-cases are among the applications.

 One notable development is the rise of robo-advisors, which have become one of the most popular trends in FinTech.
-These online platforms can manage property investments independently and recommend a personalized portfolio based on individual preferences.
+These online platforms can manage property investments independently and recommend a personalised portfolio based on individual preferences.
 They use cognitive computing technology as well as big data trends to determine the best investment strategy.

 Machine learning is a subcategory of artificial intelligence that uses data to learn and evolve to solve complex problems.
 Fraud Detection, Compliance Analysis, and Algorithmic Trading are examples of machine learning in FinTech.